Chromate conversion coating: Chemistry

 Under appropriate conditions, these hydroxides condense with elimination of water to form a colloidal sol of very small particles, that are deposited as a hydrogel on the metal's surface.
 The gel consists of a three-dimensional solid skeleton of oxides and hydroxides, with nanoscale elements and voids, enclosing a liquid phase.
 The structure of the gel depends on metal ion concentration, pH, and other ingredients of the solution, such as chelating agents and counterions.

 The gel film contracts as it dries, compressing the skeleton and causing it to stiffen.
 Eventually shrinkage stops, and further drying leaves the pores open but dry, turning the film into a xerogel.
-In the case of aluminum, the dry coating consists mostly chromium(III) oxide Cr_{2}O_{3}, or mixed (III)/(VI) oxide, with very little Al_{2}O_{3}.
+In the case of aluminum, the dry coating comprises mostly chromium(III) oxide Cr_{2}O_{3}, or mixed (III)/(VI) oxide, with very little Al_{2}O_{3}.
 Typically the process variables are adjusted to give a dry coating that is 200-300 nm thick.

 The coating contracts as it dries, which causes it to crack into many microscopic scales, described as "dried mud" pattern.
 The trapped solution keeps reacting with any metal that gets exposed in the cracks, so that the final coating is continuous and covers the entire surface.

 Although the main reactions turn most of the chromium(VI) anions (chromates and dichromates) in the deposited gel into insoluble chromium(III) compounds, a small quantity of them remains un-reacted in the dried-out coating.
 For example, in the coating formed on aluminum by a commercial bath, about 23% of the chromium atoms were found to be hexavalent Cr^{6+}, except in a region close to the metal.
 These chromium(VI) residues can migrate when the coating is wetted, and are believed to play a role in preventing corrosion in the finished part—specifically, by restoring the coating in any new microscopic cracks where corrosion could start.